sinnie/learn_web_dev/node.md

 * server.listen()
 ```

-Tasks like `readFile` and `writeFile` are called blocking because they take time to complete.
+Tasks like `readFile` and `writeFile` are called _blocking_ because they take time to complete.
 Indeed, they are much slower than operations that use a CPU.
 For example, during a hard disk operation that takes 10ms to perform, a 1 GHz CPU would have performed ten million instruction-processing cycles.

 ### Asynchronous Node
-All API's of Node.js are asynchronous or non-blocking.
+All API's of Node.js are _asynchronous or non-blocking_.
 This means that callbacks and promises are at the core of asynchronous JavaScript and Node.js.
 A simple definition of a callback is one functions passed as an argument to other functions.

 Error-first callbacks are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).